Kyle Walker is a lifelong Alaskan running to focus on the basics and deliver for Eagle River, Chugiak and JBER.

 I decided to run for this seat because I was tired of seeing the lack of progress we’ve made as a city.
 For years we have seen political bickering monopolize the time and energy of this district’s representatives in local government while nothing gets done.
 I don’t wish to point a finger in either direction, I want to sit down with all members of the community to figure out how we can solve these problems and get our city back on track.

-If elected, I will be focused on bettering the lives of my constituents through sound policy and practical, analytical problem solving.
+If elected, I will be focused on bettering the lives of my constituents through sound policy and analytical problem solving.
 I have over a decade of experience working on capital projects and navigating the state and municipal permitting processes, and I would bring that practical expertise to the Assembly.
-I’m ready to deliver on the basics for my community in Eagle River, Chugiak, and JBER.
+I’m running because I believe my professional experience, practical mindset, and deep roots in this community can help deliver results for our community.
+Growing up here and now raising my own family here has shaped my priorities and my focus is truly on serving our community and making it a better place for everyone to live.

-I would appreciate your vote and support this April.
+I would be honored to earn your vote and support this April.

 My Priorities